Family, Festivities, and a Few Bumps Along the Way

 15171244_10155507695192571_4954728871267950421_n

-While our son was sunning himself Sue and I had the pleasure of looking after his rabbit, gerbil and snake.
-The last two were fed daily by Sue at his apartment, Maddy the rabbit spent the days running around in my greenhouse and the nights safely locked up in his cage in the kitchen away from any cables or furniture that could be nibbled.
+While our son was sunning himself on the beach, Sue and I had the pleasure of looking after his rabbit, gerbil, and snake.
+Sue took care of feeding the gerbil and snake daily at his apartment, while Maddy, the rabbit, spent her days running around in my greenhouse.
+At night, she was safely locked up in her cage in the kitchen, away from any cables or furniture that might tempt her to nibble.

 wp_20161122_14_10_38_pro1

-On the 23rd Nov.
-Sue and I met up with Joan and Phillip at the Premier Inn for lunch.
-They had flown to the UK to escape the earthquakes back home, see a few friends and visit Specsavers.
-Usually Roger would have been with us but he was on a months R&R in Cyprus escaping his Bristol duties.
-It was lovely to catch up on news, particularly to hear about life in shaky Santa Vittoria.
-I hope to visit them in 2017 as it has been quite some time since we last ventured to Marche.
+On 23rd November, Sue and I met up with Joan and Phillip at the Premier Inn for lunch.
+They had flown to the UK to escape the earthquakes back home, catch up with friends, and visit Specsavers.
+Normally, Roger would have joined us, but he was on a month’s R&R in Cyprus, taking a break from his duties in Bristol.
+It was lovely to catch up on news, especially about life in the quake-prone Santa Vittoria.
+We hope to visit them in 2017, as it’s been a while since we last ventured to Marche.

-Rothwell School had asked for volunteers to sort out the school garden via their weekly news letter to parents.
-Only Charlotte was forthcoming.
-So one warm afternoon, we dug, weeded, scraped and planted bulbs.
-An awful lot more needed to be done, but as we weren’t offered so much as a cup of coffee or thanked by any senior member of staff I won’t be doing anymore.
+Rothwell School had asked for volunteers to help with the school garden, but only Charlotte responded.
+So, on one warm afternoon, we spent the day digging, weeding, scraping, and planting bulbs.
+There’s still much more to be done.
+However, after the session, we weren’t offered a cup of coffee or even thanked by any senior staff, so we won’t be volunteering again.

-Jamie returned on the 25th and the Christmas festivities kicked off a couple of days later when Sue and I joined the Rothwells at a carol service for the Cubs and Beavers organised by the Salvation Army.
-The service was appropriately naff and so traditionally British that it was quite enjoyable.
-Afterwards, Charlotte provided a lovely Sunday for us all, she does make a tasty roast parsnip.
+Jamie returned on the 25th of November, and the Christmas festivities began soon after when Sue and I joined the Rothwells at a carol service for the Cubs and Beavers, organised by the Salvation Army.
+The service was appropriately sweet, in a very British way, and thoroughly enjoyable.
+Afterwards, Charlotte treated us to a lovely Sunday meal; her roast parsnips were delicious.

 wp_20161211_13_07_13_pro

-On the 2nd Dec. the Rothwells came over for the usual family meal. afterwards we then went into town for late night shopping.
-Despite a warm evening it was a very Christmassy affair with artificial snow falling from the sky, free mince pies and mulled wine a plenty.
-A small herd of reindeer were in attendance, as was Santa on his sleigh.
-The whole of south Leicestershire seemed to be present, enjoying the excuse to over indulge and get into the party spirit.
+On 2nd December, the Rothwells came over for our usual family meal, and afterwards, we went into town for the annual late-night Christmas shopping.
+Despite a very warm evening, it still felt quite Christmassy with artificial snow falling from the sky from several strategically placed machines, and plenty of free mulled wine and mince pies.
+A small herd of reindeer were in attendance, along with Santa on his sleigh.
+The whole of South Leicestershire seemed to be on the streets of Harborough, enjoying the festive atmosphere and overindulging in the party spirit.

-On the 10th of Dec. the whole family descended on the Rothwells to celebrate Lucas’s 10th birthday.
-Unfortunately, the weather was wet and miserable so we stayed inside.
-They also had Lucas’s friend Hamish and his father staying over from Newark.
+On 10th December, the whole family gathered at the Rothwells’ to celebrate Lucas’s 10th birthday.
+Unfortunately, the weather was wet and miserable, so we stayed indoors.
+Lucas’s friend Hamish and his father were staying over from Newark.

 wp_20161210_18_18_41_pro

-The following day Lee and Sarah had a function to attend and had brought Mia down for Sue and I to look after.
-I entertained her with a 7 hour walk and lunch in Arthingworth.
-A few days later I had the pleasure of Mia again though this time we had lunch in Foxton.
+The following day, Lee and Sarah had a function of their own to attend and left Mia with Sue and me to look after.
+I entertained her with a 7-hour walk and lunch in Arthingworth.
+A few days later, I had the pleasure of looking after her again, this time for lunch in Foxton.

 wp_20161212_12_18_10_prosantasara